You are here

 Will the court accept personal checks from a debtor?

 Personal checks, two-party checks and postdated checks will not be accepted from a debtor.

-The court will only accept cash (exact change only), money orders, and cashier’s checks from debtors.
+The court will only accept money orders and cashier’s checks from debtors.

 Is there a fee required to file for bankruptcy?